portworx/lcfs/README.md

 ## I/O coalescing

 When space for a file is allocated contiguously as part of flush, the dirty pages of the file can be flushed in large chunks reducing the number of I/Os issued to the device.
 Similarly, space for small files is allocated contiguously and their pages are written out in large chunks.
+Metadata blocks like inode blocks, directory blocks etc, are are allocated contiguously on disk and written out in chunks.

 ## Crash Consistency (TODO)